You'll find more information about protecting property with Utah bankruptcy exemptions in Filing for Bankruptcy in Utah.

-In Utah, the homestead exemption applies to real property, including your home or mobile home.
-You may also protect water rights that you own, if the water is used for domestic or irrigation purposes.
+The homestead exemption applies to real property in Utah used for a residence, including your home.
+It also applies to your mobile home.
+You may also protect water rights if the water is used for domestic or irrigation purposes.

-In order to use the $20,000 exemption to protect your home, it must be your primary personal residence.
-Utah law permits you to protect property that is not your primary personal residence, but if you don't live in the property, the exemption amount is limited to $5,000.
+To use the $43,300 exemption to protect your home, it must be your primary personal residence.
+Utah law permits you to protect property that is not your primary personal residence, but if you don't live on the property, the exemption amount is limited to $5,100.

 The homestead exemption also applies to sale proceeds for up to one year after the property is sold.

-In Utah, you cannot use the homestead exemption to protect your property from debts due to property taxes or assessments, purchase (such as a mortgage), child support, or liens that you allowed against your property by mutual contract.
+In Utah, you cannot use the homestead exemption to protect your property from debts due to property taxes or assessments, purchase money loans, such as a mortgage, child support, or liens in which you contractually agreed a lender could file against your property.